-- Open to Tennessee residents or those who reside within 30 miles of the Tennessee border. - Residency Definition: Athletes must reside in TN for at least 3 months out of the year.
+- Open to Tennessee residents or those who reside within 30 miles of the Tennessee border.
+In 2023, out-of-state athletes will be allowed in archery, 3x3 basketball, basketball skill events, cycling, and volleyball if capacity has not been reached. - Residency Definition: Athletes must reside in TN for at least 3 months out of the year.
 A physical address must be provided (PO box addresses are not allowed). - Exception: Softball teams may be composed of out-of-state players. - Athletes who move from Tennessee after the district competition will be allowed to compete in the state finals for that year only. - Former Tennesseans who participated in the TN Senior Olympics for at least 10 years are permanently eligible for the state finals. - Individuals 95 and older may compete in Tennessee even if they live out-of-state.